khmarbaise/blog.soebes.de/content/blog/2013/2013-11-05-apache-maven-enforcer-plugin-extra-rules-1-dot-0-beta-2.md

 Fixed bug:

- * {% chjl MOJO-1980 %} - Add assertion message when corrupt classfile is detected in enforceBytecodeVersion
+ * [MOJO-1980] - Add assertion message when corrupt classfile is detected in enforceBytecodeVersion

 Improvement

- * {% chjl MOJO-1976 %} - Artifact exclusion list for enforceBytecodeVersion
+ * [MOJO-1976] - Artifact exclusion list for enforceBytecodeVersion

 Here the link to the [change log](https://jira.codehaus.org/secure/ReleaseNote.jspa?projectId=11062&version=19563) for this release.